Reindeer Herders Tsaatan Dukha Tribe Mongolia | Adventure Tour| Nomadic Trails

 Horse riding hours depend on which month of the year you are coming to visit the region, basically in between 3-8 hour is norm.
 Of course there are breaks and lunches during your ride.
 Horses we use, quite and calm used or experienced horses and our guides, cooks and horse guides are all experienced and trained well.

-It would be good to read horse riding tips: https://www.nomadictrails.com/mongolia-travel-blog/
+It would be good to read horse riding tips:https://www.nomadictrails.com/horse-riding-tips-to-mongolia/

-Here is the movie of Horse Riding to Taiga, North Mongolia;
+Here is short movie of Horse Riding to Taiga, North Mongolia;

 How long the trips are?